Holly Cole - Train Song (Tom Waits)

 Holly Cole's website.

-Train Song is a perculiar recording.
+Train Song is a peculiar recording.
 Basically, only Cole and double bass provide melody and accompaniment.
 Percussion then mimics the train; a steam engine, a railroad crossing, the sound of steel wheels on the train tracks, wheels screeching when braking, all effectively suggested with minimal means.

 Put into words, this sounds almost inadequate, yet as recorded, it sounds wonderfully complete and doesn't require enhancement.
-The bass sounds strong and deep, continuosly pushing the rhythm and helped by the shakers in the percussion.
+The bass sounds strong and deep, continuously pushing the rhythm and helped by the shakers in the percussion.
 Well-balanced, they make up a strong audio image.

-The reverb and ambience on this recording are also very well-balanced.
+The reverb and ambiance on this recording are also very well-balanced.
 Cole's voice is nicely embedded in the mix, providing and getting support from the double bass at the same time.
 Her expression is very clear and all the nuances she puts into her performance are clearly audible.